Alzheimer's Disease - Are There ways to Fight It?

 Researchers are now planning to study whether a maple syrup extract can be an effective cure for Alzheimer’s.

-Maple syrup protects two brain proteins, according to researchers; beta amyloid and tau peptide.
+Maple syrup protects two brain proteins, according to researchers; beta-amyloid and tau peptide.

 Just this spring there will be exciting discussions on the research of this new found information!

-While Waiting For a Cure
+While Waiting for a Cure

-Now we know that Alzheimer's is just a form of dementia and have such a better understanding don't we?
-I had a doctor tell me that my mother had either Alzheimer's or dementia so his understanding was less than mine now that I know Alzheimer's is a dementia.
+Now we know that Alzheimer's is just a form of dementia and have such a better understanding, don't we?
+I had a doctor tell me that my mother had either Alzheimer's or dementia so his understanding was less than mine now that I know Alzheimer's is dementia.
 That was several years ago, though and we really have come a long way with the help of wonderful scientists and their studies.

 There is not a cure but we have much to help us stave off these diseases until a cure comes along.
 We must get busy though, not wait until we start seeing symptoms.
 We have a blueprint or road map laid out for us to follow and we should begin on it right away.
 If a cure is just up the road a little way we have a much better chance if we do not let dementia take hold before the cure!